Rusya665/Solar_cells_measurements_plotting/README.md

 For cases with Windows scaling enabled, apply the solution from [this Stack Overflow post](https://stackoverflow.com/questions/62794931/high-dpi-tkinter-re-scaling-when-i-run-it-in-spyder-and-when-i-run-it-direct-in/62937256#62937256) to override the DPI settings.

+### Example of Usage

+To get a clearer understanding of how to use this software, please refer to the detailed examples provided:

+- [Non-Aging Mode Usage](Example of usage/Non-aging mode/README Non-aging mode.md): Step-by-step instructions for using the software in Non-Aging Mode.
+- [Aging Mode Usage](Example%20of%20usage/Aging mode/README Aging mode.md): Detailed guidance on using the software in Aging Mode.

 ### Supported Potentiostats